CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

 # 6. Run your Pipeline

-After you Set up your Secrets and fixed the Code in your Repository.
+After you set up your secrets and fixed the code in your repository.
-You can try to run your Workflow.
+You can try to run your workflow.
-To do so go to Actions and select the Terraform workflow on the Left site.
+To do so go to actions and select the Terraform workflow on the left site.

 Stage 1 AKS Cluster

-Now Select Run workflow on the Right side.
+Now select "Run Workflow" on the right side.

 <br><img src="./images/runWorkflow.PNG" width="800"/><br>

 ## Workflow Progress

-Wait for your Workflow to finish.
+Wait for your workflow to finish.
-If the Task does not run through you may ask one of us to Help you out.
+If the task does not run through you may ask one of us to help you out.

 ## Checkout your Resources on Azure

-They should be named by your previously selected unique Name.
+They should be named by your previously selected unique name.

 [Portal Azure](https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups)